Collabora Online - Community Page

 • libpng, libcap-progs, libtool, automake, autoconf, pkg-config, sudo, pam

-• use the packages from your distro
+• Use the packages from your distro

 You may also want to have the following optional dependencies: